-Associate Degrees (A.A. and A.R.E.)
+(A.A. and A.R.E.)

-Associate of Arts (General Education)

-Associate of Arts in Early Childhood Education

-Associate of Religious Education
+Associate of Arts (General Education) Associate of Arts in Early Childhood Education Associate of Religious Education (A.P.T.)

-and

-Associate of Religious Education (A.P.T.)

-Degrees

 The Associate of Arts (A.A.) and the Associate of Religious Education (A.R.E.) degrees are awarded to those students who complete a specified program of 64 semester hours with an overall grade point average of 2.0 or better.